SamsungSLAV/festral/README.md

 ```

 Now devices are identified by its `device_type` field of the output JSON,
-so if you are want to have onsole for e.g. some `kantM1` board, you can
+so if you are want to have onsole for e.g. some `rpi3` board, you can
 get it by command
 ```
- $ festral boruta --console-device kantM1
+ $ festral boruta --console-device rpi3
 ```
 This command will open ssh session which will be **valid not more than 1 hour**
-for one of the running boards of that type.
-If no running boards are present,
+for one of the free boards of that type.
+If all devices of this type are busy
-this command will send
+boards are present, this command will not allow to connect existing session
+without `--force` option (force connection to the opened session may broke
+other's work, use it only if you are know you are doing).
-new request for start this target.
-This method is bad because you couldn't use
+This method is bad because you couldn't use this device by UUID during
-this device by UUID during this session.
+this session.

 list all requests and statuses of Boruta:
 ```